-This bed is 8 inches thick and features a hinged innerspring unit with 276 coils and a high-density foam construction that is designed to support your body while you sleep, making it a great choice for back or side sleepers.
-The bed’s hinged design should make the transition from sitting to sleeping much easier, and there are additional plush cotton layers for added comfort.
+This bed is 8 inches thick and features a hinged innerspring unit with 276 coils and a high-density foam construction designed to support your body while you sleep, making it a great choice for back or side sleepers.
+The bed’s hinged design should make the transition from sitting to sleeping much easier, and there are additional soft cotton layers for added comfort.

 Why we love it

 - This bed is Certipur-US certified, which means it is built using trusted safety standards and is free of hazardous materials.

 - The product is available in five different colors, so you can choose the one that best fits your personal style.